Brand development that increases sales velocity, guaranteed.

 How Color Combinations Impact Your Logo.

 You see, striking and effective color combinations in logo design are vital to a logo’s effectiveness and success.
-The wrong color usage can cause the whole aesthetic to fall to pieces, failing the advertising campaign, destroying the brand and the ultimate downfall of the company, maybe even mankind!
+Incorrect color usage can cause the entire aesthetic to fall apart, failing the advertising campaign, damaging the brand, and ultimately leading to the downfall of the company, possibly even harming mankind.
 But we don’t mean to frighten you, or anything.
-Smashbrand is best as compared to other product packaging design companies

 How does one find the right color combinations without risking career annihilation?
-Well, we don’t want to give away all of our secrets, but in the interest of sparing you the indignity of explaining to your bosses why your logo disgusted your entire demographic, here are a few tips to picking the best, brightest and most enticing colors.
+Well, we don’t want to give away all of our secrets, but in the interest of sparing you the indignity of explaining to your bosses why your logo disgusted your entire demographic, here are a few tips for picking the best, brightest, and most enticing colors.

 Remember what Different Colors Mean

 Different colors evoke different emotional responses.
 For example, red is commonly used to convey alarm or passion.
-Purple is commonly associated with royalty, and is generally thought of as stately and dignified.
-Green represents freshness, environmental awareness or cash, depending upon your political affiliation.
+Purple is widely associated with royalty and is generally regarded as a symbol of stately and dignified elegance.
+Green represents freshness, environmental awareness, or cash, depending upon your political affiliation.

 Bright colors do attract attention, but bold colors can be just as effective.
 Believe it or not, black is bold.
 It is also beautiful.